fordf/basic-scraper/README.md

 #### Returns:
 List of dictionaries for each restaurant that matches query parameters (request parameters are hardcoded for now).
-Each dictionary contains metadata like restaurant name, address, etc. as well as inspection data average score, high score, and number of inpsections.
+Each dictionary contains metadata (restaurant name, address, etc.) and inspection data (average score, high score, and number of inpsections).
 Longitudes are wrong.

 Ex:
 ```